Max-Derner/job-scraper/README.md

 ### Requirements
+Before getting into this, you will need to install FireFox and GeckoDriver.
+If you use Linux or WSL, you should be able to run something like:
+`sudo apt install firefox`
+`sudo apt install firefox-geckodriver`

 Ideally you should set up a venv for this project to run inside.
 execute the following commands:
 `python3 -m venv jobsworth`